(Asked in a letter from Greensboro, NC.)

 Friendship in prison is a very powerful experience, but also can be a complicated one as well.
-Doing your time without a friend can be very lonely, too difficult, too flat out depressing.
+Doing your time without a friend can be very lonely, difficult or flat out depressing.
 Basic psychology will tell you about the human need to feel a sense of significance.
 Prison is structured in a way that makes the prisoner feel insignificant.
 It separates you from everyone you know, from the people you love and the people that love you.

 I’m in a Federal Prison Camp, the lowest level of custody.
 Although race plays a big role in here, you are not forced to avoid people outside your own race, as you would be in a higher custody level.
 Nonetheless, I seemed to be a bit of a mystery to the whites and the blacks, as they both watched how I “moved” and who I “moved” with.